Four More Indian Movies (Post 2010) That Will Get You Addicted to Indian Films

 The supporting cast were commendable in their role.
 You'll hate the husband and daughter, only because you can probably identify with them.
 All they ever do is berate Shashi even when they don't mean to harm her.
 Every immigrant family can relate to this story.
 I can relate to the story.
 Being a second generation Filipino American, growing up with immigrant parents felt embarrassing because of the language barrier but in retrospect, I know my parents, especially my mother, tried her best to adjust to a new culture and new language.
 Similar experiences happened to my Filipino, Korean, Mexican, and Nigerian friends and their families.
 This movie made me hate myself because I can see myself in the father and daughter but at the same time I was rooting for the mother, metaphorically, my mother.

-Online Streaming Link
+Online Streaming Clip

 The other cast members, in particular, the classmates and the niece, were fantastic.
 They were the opposite of the direct family.
 The classmate and niece was providing support and encouragement to Shashi that was never given by the people who loved her.